SECURITIES AND EXCHANGE COMMISSION

 We have issued a Conflict Minerals statement.
 This statement sets forth our commitment to the responsible sourcing of minerals through our global supply chain and can be found on our website at www.northropgrumman.com/CorporateResponsibility/Pages/ConflictMineralsStatement.aspx.
 References to our website in this report are provided as a convenience and do not constitute, and should not be viewed as, incorporation by reference of the information contained on, or available through, our website.

-We determined that during 2019 we manufactured and/or contracted to manufacture products containing 3TG minerals necessary to the functionality or production of such products.
+We determined that, during 2020, we manufactured and/or contracted to manufacture products containing 3TG minerals necessary for the functionality or production of such products.
 Our global supply chain is complex and includes many third parties in the supply chain between us and the original source of 3TG minerals in our products.

-We conducted an RCOI to seek to determine whether the 3TG minerals in our products originated from the Covered Countries.
-Our RCOI principally consisted of attempting to: (i) identify products we believed contained or were likely to contain 3TG minerals, (ii) determine the source of 3TG minerals directly procured by the company, and (iii) survey direct suppliers and/or subcontractors (collectively "suppliers") who provide components and parts for those of our products with potential 3TG content.
+We conducted a Supply Chain and Reasonable Country of Origin Inquiry (RCOI) to seek to determine whether the 3TG minerals in our products originated from the Covered Countries.
+Our RCOI principally consisted of attempting to: (i) identify products we believed contained, or were likely to contain, 3TG minerals, (ii) determine the source of 3TG minerals directly procured by the company, and (iii) survey direct suppliers and/or subcontractors (collectively "suppliers") who provide components and parts for those of our products with potential 3TG content.
 We rely on our direct suppliers to provide information regarding the presence of 3TG minerals in components and materials that they supply to us and the origin of those 3TG minerals -- including sources of 3TG minerals that lower tier suppliers supply to them.

 The following is a summary of our major product categories, which we believe are likely to contain 3TG content: